shopsys/shopsys/docs/administration/crud-controller/reference/crud-controller.md

 This method allows you to set the title for the given page type.
 The title is displayed in the page header.

+#### `setMenuSection(string $menuSection, ?string $submenuSection = null)`

+You can specify where the Crud Controller will be displayed in the administration menu.

+`$menuSection` is the name of the root-level menu item.
+`$submenuSection` can be used to specify a submenu item.

+Examples:
+- `$config->setMenuSection('products')` will create Crud controller item under `Products` section
+- `$config->setMenuSection('customers', 'promo_codes')` will create Crud controller under `Customers -> Promo Codes` section

+#### `hideInMenu()`

+It's used if you want to create Crud Controller, but you don't want to be visible in the side menu.
+This is useful for creating controllers that are not directly accessible by the user or should be accessed from another controller.

 #### `setActions(array $actions)`

 This method defines actions that will be created for the given entity.